 - Late night social events (e.g., dances, DJ nights, 21+ programming, etc.) may not begin prior to 11pm, and must end no later than 2am.
 Exceptions to this policy are possible, and will be made by Campus Life on a case-by-case basis.

 - Club treasurers are required to maintain an up-to-date ledger of club account activity, as well as a ledger narrative, separate from Accounting reports.
-Campus Life will share these documents with clubs at the start of the academic year.
+Campus Life will share templates for these documents with clubs at the start of the academic year.

 - Please note there are additional considerations regarding reimbursement for travel – see the travel section below.

 - Club funds may not be used to purchase alcohol, tobacco, or drugs.
 Religion-related clubs may spend funds on necessary alcohol for religious activities only, and must be approved in advance by Campus Life.

 - Clubs wishing to use their funds to purchase a subscription service (e.g., Apple Music, Spotify, Adobe Creative Cloud, Canva, etc.) must obtain approval from Campus Life to do so.

 - Clubs wishing to pay an individual for labor or any service rendered (e.g., coaching, training, etc.) must receive approval from Campus Life.
 This individual will be expected to comply with HR policies regarding hiring.
 Please see “Working with External Entities” for more details.